himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

     update_cache: yes
 ```

-The `name:` defines the name of the task, and is what is printed out to the console when running executing the playbook.
+The `name:` defines the name of the task, and is the text printed out to the console when executing this step of the playbook.
 Setting the [`become`](https://docs.ansible.com/ansible/become.html) key to `true` tells Ansible to run the command with privilege escalation (sudo).
-Lastly, the last two lines run the `update_cache:` functionality of the apt module.
+Lastly, the remaining two lines run the `update_cache:` functionality of the apt module.

-With the repositories updated on each node, I can have ansible run the updates by adding the these lines to the playbook (after the cache update ones):
+With the repositories updated on each node, I can have ansible run the updates by adding the following lines to the playbook (after the cache update ones):

 ```
 - name: Upgrade installed packages